GLIMS-RGI/rgitools/docs/dems.rst

 minimum (10 m) and maximum (200 m) value.

-The map size is chosen so that it is larger than the glacier of about 10 grid points (a future release of the data will also ship with larger maps).
+The map size is chosen so that it is larger than the glacier of about 10 grid points (a future release of the data will also ship with larger map extents).

 .. _dem-how-to-cite:

 How to cite these data
 ----------------------

-**IMPORTANT**: rgitools does NOT provide any new topography data.
+**IMPORTANT**: RGITOPO does NOT generate any new topography data.
 We use freely available data and interpolate it to a local glacier map.
 If you make use of these data for a publication, presentation or website, **it is mandatory to refer to the original data provider as given in the dem_source.txt file found in each DEM folder.**

-We are very thankful to each of the institutions providing these data and we ask our users to acknowledge the original contributions accordingly.
+We are very thankful to the institutions providing these data, and we ask our users to acknowledge the original major contributions accordingly.

 **Optional**: if you want to acknowledge the data preparation and processing work that was necessary to generate these data, we suggest the